finanalyst/grav-plugin-sqlite/README.md

 1. the `sql-update` action for a ***Form*** is used to update an existing row of data in the database.

 When the plugin is first initialised, it verifies that the database exists.
 If it does not exist, then every instance of the `[sql-table]` shortcode is replaced with an error message and the Form generates an error message when the submit button is pressed.

+>NOTE: Although as many errors as possible are trapped, it should be remembered that GRAV uses redirects extensively, eg., in login forms or sequential forms, which means the error messages may be overwritten.
+If this happens, then set `error_logging` to **true** whilst debugging.

 ### [sql-table] Shortcode